Paris, France

 Leonard Cohen

 The first time I saw Sacre-Coeur Basilicia it was silhouetted against a brilliant blue sky.
 Climbing the many stairs to the entrance and finally stepping inside, I felt an immediate sense of peace.
-This wasn’t the feeling of awe when entering Notre Dame or the breath-taking beauty of Sainte-Chapelle, this was a sense of being out of harm’s way.
-I felt the same knowing of comfort and family I had when entering the little, white, clapboard, church I grew up attending.
+This wasn’t the feeling of awe I had when entering Notre Dame or the breath-taking beauty of Sainte-Chapelle, this was a feeling of being out of harm’s way.
 I sat down on a pew toward the back and breathed in the tranquility that surrounded me.
+I remembered experiencing a similar reaction entering the small, white, clapboard church I grew up in.

 As I became older, it was easier to separate God from religion.
 I could disagree with many of the terrible things being done in His name and still maintain my faith.
 I have noticed that, even in the times we are now in, something will be brought to my attention that says to me, “Be still and know that I am God.”
-In the past few weeks that has included a beautiful rendition of the song, Anthem by Leonard Cohen, an interview with Pastor Wintley Phipps and a note from a sister I haven’t been in contact with in over twenty years.
+In the past few weeks that has included a beautiful rendition of the song, Anthem by Leonard Cohen, an interview with Bishop Michael Curry, and remembering a quote on a bracelet a friend gave me.
+The quote, “All shall be well, and all shall be well, and all manner of things shall be well.”, is from Julian of Norwich.
+Her writing , over 600 years old, is still reverent today.